The most dangerous chemicals in your house aren’t in your garage or basement — they’re flowing freely right from your kitchen sink.

 I don’t care where you live, your drinking water is almost certainly contaminated with chemicals, hormones, drugs, toxic waste and more.
 And while it can wreak havoc on all sorts of bodily functions, one chemical in particular can be especially damaging to the menstrual cycle.

-The chemical is called atrazine, the most commonly used herbicide in the nation, and women who live in areas where even a little bit leeches into the water are 500 percent more likely to suffer irregular menstrual cycles and 600 percent more likely to go six weeks between periods.
+The chemical is called atrazine, the most commonly used herbicide in the nation.
+And women who live in areas where even a little bit leeches into the water are 500 percent more likely to suffer irregular menstrual cycles.
+And they’re 600 percent more likely to go six weeks between periods.

 Men, I’m sure you think that’s just a minor inconvenience of the calendar.
 But in addition to giving women the stress of a pregnancy scare whenever a period doesn’t arrive on time, irregular cycles are a sure sign of hormonal imbalances.